mkmeyer/Project-2/README.md

 All of those packages can be installed using this line of code:  install.packages(c("shiny", "tidyverse", "jsonlite", "httr", "ggplot2", "bslib", "maps"))

 To run the app, use this code: shiny::runGitHub('Project-2', 'mkmeyer')

+I also want to provide credit that when I was trying to find a new graph to include and had the idea to make a world map, I was unsure where to begin.
+I googled and found this (https://stackoverflow.com/questions/71858134/create-ggplot2-map-in-r-using-count-by-country) stack overflow post very helpful.